-If you’d rather not manually fill out and file Form 943, consider using a payroll software that supports agricultural employers, like SurePayroll.
-SurePayroll will automatically calculate FICA and federal income taxes for each payroll and complete all filings on your behalf so you don’t have to worry about doing it yourself.
+If you’d rather not manually fill out and file Form 943, consider using payroll software like SurePayroll, which supports agricultural employers.
+It will automatically calculate FICA and federal income taxes for each payroll and complete all filings on your behalf so you don’t have to worry about doing it yourself.
 Try SurePayroll free for two months.

-Since filling out Form 943 can be time-consuming and confusing, we’ve compiled the process into five easy steps.
+Learning how to fill out Form 943 can be time-consuming and confusing, so we’ve compiled the process into five easy steps.

 Step 1: Complete Employer Information